-“Lennox®, one of the leading A/C system manufacturers, has offered research that shows these cheaper alternate refrigerants are not capable of working with the lubricating oil used in R22 units,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioners with these alternative refrigerants might actually damage the equipment and create more costly problems.
+“Lennox®, one of the leading A/C system manufacturers, has offered research that shows these cheaper alternate refrigerants are not capable of working with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Recharging older air conditioners with these alternative refrigerants might actually damage the equipment and create more expensive problems.
 These so called drop-in refrigerants will also nullify any applicable manufacturer’s warranty.”

 “Homeowners aren’t required to replace their air conditioner now, but it’s good for them to know their options in this situation,” added Moody.
-“It’s important to know you can’t blend R22 and R410A.
+“It’s crucial to know you can’t blend R22 and R410A.
 When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
-This new equiopment is often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+This new equipment is often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

 To ask about your repair or replacement alternatives, call Service Experts Heating & Air Conditioning today at 901-235-1196 today.